-Definitions: Secondary Doctrine is doctrine that is not specifically stated in The Oaks Statement of Faith.
+Definitions: Secondary Doctrine is doctrine that is not specifically stated in The Oaks Statement of Faith and Statement on Marriage and Human Sexuality.
+Guidelines:

 Classroom discussion of secondary doctrine should be on an informative, nonpartisan level.
 Teachers must be careful not to speak to the students in a manner that would cause offense to the parents.
 Presentation of all sides of an issue is encouraged.
 The teacher should encourage the students to follow up any questions they have with their parents and pastor.
 See also Controversial Subjects Policy 8.13.